Rohith04MVK/AI-Art-Generator/README.md

 #### Best recommended to run with a GPU for fastest result

 ## How it works?
-Neural style transfer is an optimization technique used to take two images, a content image, a style reference image (such as an artwork by a famous painter), and the input image you want to style — and blend them together such that the input image is transformed to look like the content image, but “painted” in the style of the style image.
+#### Neural style transfer is an optimization technique used to take two images, style reference image (such as an artwork by a famous painter), and the input image you want to style.

+#### The model then blends the images to give your input image a artistic style.